About Us

 New Era Colorado staff in 2023.

-Meet the team making it happen!
+The team making it happen!

 Our generation knows that our democracy is about people, not politics or parties (political parties, at least).
-Lifting up our communities, and fighting for progress, justice and equity must be our guiding principles.
-When we’re engaged together, we can accomplish anything—we can transform our state, our country, and our future.
+Lifting up our communities and fighting for progress, justice, and equity must be our guiding principles.
+When we’re engaged together, we can accomplish anything — we can transform our state, our country, and our future.

 How we do it